An Optimal Execution Problem with Market Impact: Concluding Remarks

 The complete solution of our example in Section \ref {sec_quad_eg} is another remaining task.
-This is a representative example where an trading policy is influenced vastly by MI, and will be pleasant to solve completely in future researches.
+This is a representative example where a trading policy is strongly influenced by MI, and it would be interesting to solve this completely in future research.